videojuicer/VideoJuicer-Wordpress-Plugin/videojuicer/readme.txt

 Options
 -------

-	Presentation* : The id of the presentation if you do not know this please contact VideoJuicer width		  : The width to embed the video at in pixels ( note you do not need the px i.e use 800 not 800px)
+	Presentation* : The id of the presentation if you do not know this please contact Videojuicer width		  : The width to embed the video at in pixels ( note you do not need the px i.e use 800 not 800px)
-	height        : The height at which to embed the video again in pixals seed		  : Your VideoJuicer seed ID please contact VideoJuicer if you are unsure as to what this is
+	height        : The height at which to embed the video again in pixals seed		  : Your Videojuicer seed ID please contact Videojuicer if you are unsure as to what this is

 *Required

 Settings
 --------

-Default configuration settings can be set up by visiting Settings => VideoJuicer in the Wordpress admin area.
+Default configuration settings can be set up by visiting Settings => Videojuicer in the Wordpress admin area.
 Normally located at http://www.{your domain}/wp-admin.
 These settings are used when you don't specify anything different.
 This allows you to insert video without setting up the seed id or dimensions.
 It also allows you to setup whether or not you want the meta data about the video displayed in the post, such as
 Title